cosmos/ibc-go/docs/tutorials/01-fee/04-wire-feeibc-mod.md

 :::warning

-Make sure to do the following initialization after the `IBCKeeper` is initialized and before `TransferKeeper` is initialized, if you have done the changes above, then you may do the initialization at line 444.
+Make sure to do the following initialization after the `IBCKeeper` is initialized and before `TransferKeeper` is initialized.

 :::